 It’s a pretty basic process, but the result is anything but!
 Follow these 5 steps for an incredible chicken your whole family will love.

-- Add olive oil.
-Pour ½ teaspoon of olive oil in your hands and wipe it all over the hens.
-Use more, if needed.
-Be sure to cover all surfaces, because the oil is what will make the seasoning stick and cause the skin to brown.
+Step 2: Add olive oil.
+Pour ½ teaspoon (2.5 milliliters) of olive oil into your hands and wipe it all over the hens.
+Use more if needed.
+Be sure to cover all surfaces because the oil is what will make the seasoning stick and cause the skin to brown.

-- Next, season the birds.
-Sprinkle ½ teaspoon garlic salt and ¼ teaspoon ground black pepper over the meat.
+Step 3: Season.
+Sprinkle ½ teaspoon (3 grams) of garlic salt and ¼ teaspoon (0.5 grams) of ground black pepper over the meat.
 Add more, if desired.

-- Cook.
+Step 4: Cook.
 Transfer the hens to the air fryer, breast side up, and cook at 390℉ (198℃) for 25-30 minutes.
-Turn them halfway through cooking, and use a probe thermometer to check internal temperature before removing from the oven.
+Turn them halfway through cooking, and use a probe thermometer to check the internal temperature before removing them from the air fryer.
 It should be at least 165℉ (74℃) before you eat.

 - Turn the hens halfway through cooking time.
 In order to brown the hens evenly, rotate them in the air fryer after about 12-15 minutes.